ofallonlabs/saeedmirshekari/_src/blog/2022-05-17-data-science-job-market-for-immigrants-with-higher-education-in-the-usa.md

 [According to the US Bureau of Labor Statistics](https://www.bls.gov/oes/current/oes152051.htm), the average salary of a data scientist is $100,560 as of May 2021.

-Among data scientists, 20.4% of them are women compared to 79.6% obtained from an [analysis by Zippa](https://www.zippia.com/data-scientist-jobs/demographics/).
+Among data scientists, 20.4% of them are women compared to 79.6% obtained from an [analysis by Zippa](https://www.zippia.com/data-scientist-jobs/demographics/) in 2019.
 Interestingly, the average age of data scientists is 40+ years, which represents 41% of the population.

 The [most common ethnicity among data scientists](https://www.zippia.com/data-scientist-jobs/demographics/) are the Whites, this makes up about 66.1% of all Data Scientists.
 Comparatively, there are 25.0% of the Asian ethnicity and 5.2% of the Hispanic/ Latino ethnicity.